ajigarjian/CS50w/Week 3/Project 1/wiki/entries/Pokemon.md

-One of the most popular thingies of all time!
+One of the most popular thingamajings of all time!